 The petitioner must show that the offending party’s failure to comply with the initial order was willful.
 In other words, the petitioner must show that the co-parent meant to fulfill his or her obligation under the order but willingly chose not to do so.
 For example, the petitioner would need to show that the offending party knew about the visitation schedule, and willfully ignored the schedule.

 In child support cases, the petitioner would need to prove that the offending parent has a job and makes sufficient income to pay the required amount of child support.
 Additionally, the petitioner would need to show that the offender willfully chooses not to fulfill his or her required child support obligations.

 Parents who fail to pay child support in Georgia face serious penalties, including contempt citations, driver’s license suspensions, and denial of passport applications.
 In some severe cases, Georgia courts will impose incarceration for parents who fail to pay enough child support.
 The most significant penalty a Georgia court can impose is the termination of parental rights.

 Contempt actions can quickly become complicated legal matters.
 These actions rely on both co-parents submitting evidence to prove their side of the story.
 Obtaining evidence usually requires a discovery process, and can involve expert analysis and expert testimony.
 If you are considering filing a contempt action, or you need to defend yourself against a contempt action, you will need an experienced family law attorney on your side.

 At Carter/Pilgrim, we have decades of combined experience fighting on our clients’ sides during contempt action hearings.
 We understand how frustrating it is to try to parent without receiving the legally required amount of child support.
 When one co-parent disregards an initial order, you have a right to enforce the order through Georgia courts.
 We will thoroughly investigate your case and provide you with excellent legal representation.
-Contact our Atlanta, Georgia family law attorneys today to learn how we can fight for your best interests.
+Contact our Georgia family law attorneys today to learn how we can fight for your best interests.